mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 }
 ```

-!!! info "@Recorder annotation"
+1. Quarkus automagically injects the configuration POJO into the Recorder class.
+2. Quarkus uses [Microprofile Config](https://microprofile.io/specifications/microprofile-config/) to access all provided configurations.

-    The annotation `@Recorder` indicates that the given type is a recorder that is used to record actions to be executed at runtime.
+3. The annotation `@Recorder` indicates that the given type is a recorder that is used to record actions to be executed at runtime.

 Perfectly, we have created our code that represents the code to be recorded.
 We will create now, the build step that will record this piece of code.

 ### Recording the `notify(UsefulConfiguration config)` method

-Now, we will create the class responsible for recording our code.
+Now, we will create the class responsible for recording our runtime code.

 As mentioned previously all code related to the build process should be in `deployment` module.
 If you see into `deployment` module, there is a class called `QuarkusUsefulProcessor` (generated by Quarkus CLI):